Skip to contents

 you may check beforehand which data sets can be processed automatically to make sure, all information of interest can be incorporated in the analysis.
 Running

-returns a tibble with the name of the domain, its mapped ADaM data types (occds/adsl/bds) along with the full file path.
+returns a tibble with the name of the domain, its mapped ADaM data types (occds/adsl/bds) as well as the full file path.
 For domains with type=='none' no mapping information is available (yet) and the data set would not be processed automatically.

 adam_domain_type(path)